 The middle part of the row (marked in purple) is the actual pattern. (yellow) x 4, (red) x 4, (yellow) x 1 – This means you will need to make 4 c2c tiles in yellow, 4 c2c tiles in red and 1 c2c tile in yellow.

 The last part of the row (marked in orange) will tell you how many c2c tiles you should have in the row.
 This is helpful because it will show you if you are on an increase, decrease or maintain row.
 (9 squares) – This means that the total count of c2c tiles in the row is 9.
 This way you can double-check against the graph and see if you are doing the pattern correctly.

 How To Mark Your Progress On A C2C Written Pattern

 It is very tempting to complete an entire row before crossing it off on paper, but I recommend you to do it section by section, color by color, especially when working with multiple colors.
 It’s also very helpful to count your total tiles after you complete the row and check against the total count on paper.

 Here is a short snippet from my video that explains that.

 How To Read A C2C Graphgan

 A lot of the time, the designer will only provide the graphgan without the pattern.
 Being able to read a c2c chart will come in handy and, as you become more experienced with c2c crochet, it will be the only thing you need to recreate the design.

-This section will cover how to read a c2c chart, what a chart should contain and how to mark your progress on it in a way that keeps track of the right and wrong side of the c2c pattern.
+This section will cover how to read a c2c chart, what a chart should contain, and how to mark your progress on it in a way that keeps track of the right and wrong sides of the c2c pattern.